- Reaper vs Pro Tools: Which DAW is Best? – Updated May 2022 - November 23, 2022

 Majority of athletes and active persons listen to music while exercising.
 It helps to pass the time and can energize you when you’re having an off day.
 Unfortunately listening to music isn’t so easy when you’re a swimmer or have the potential of getting wet.
-Most headphones aren’t waterproof and a simply splash can leave them dead.
+Most headphones aren’t waterproof and a simple splash can leave them dead.
 Finding truly waterproof headphones that can be completely submerged or soaked is tricky, but well worth the effort.

 Here are the top 3 waterproof headphone devices.